Mattress & Upholstery

 Should you flip/rotate the mattress and when?

 Absolutely!
-Most mattresses need to be flipped every six months for your comfort and for extending their lifespan, giving a chance to both sides to be used equally if you have a double-sided mattress that is.
+Most mattresses need to be flipped every six months for your comfort and to extend their lifespan, giving a chance to both sides to be used equally if you have a double-sided mattress that is.
 If you happen to have a pillow top or memory foam mattress, it is recommended only to rotate it at the beginning of every season.

 How to preserve your mattress for longer?